 Of course, Jordan is much more than just Petra!
-There are five UNESCO World Heritage Sites, plus the Dead Sea, Amman, and many other historic sites.
-Start with a this great round up of things to do in Jordan to plan your trip.
+Most tourists pair a trip to Petra with a visit camping in Wadi Rum, which is a UNESCO World Heritage Site.
+In addition, there are four more UNESCO World Heritage Sites, plus the Dead Sea, Amman, and many other historic sites.
+Start with this great round-up of things to do in Jordan to plan your trip.

 [bctttweet=”What is it like to #travel to #Petra today? #Jordan #HistoryFangirl” via=”no”]

 - [0:14] Jane Taylor, author and photographer, writes about The Lost City of Petra.

 - [0:53] How Jane Taylor first became interested in Jordan.